ucb-ee106/106b-sp23site/policies.md

 ## Regrade Requests

-If you feel that your work has been graded unfairly, you may request a regrade by submitting a request on Gradescope with a written statement explaining the mistake.
+If you feel that your work has been graded unfairly, you may request a regrade by submitting a request on Gradescope with a statement explaining the mistake.
 Be aware that points may be deducted as well as added if a regrade is requested.

 ## Advice

 The following tips are offered based on our experience.

 **Do the homeworks!** The homeworks are explicitly designed to help you to learn the material as you go along.
-Although the numerical weight of the homeworks is not huge, there is usually a strong correlation between homework scores and final grades in the class.
+There is usually a strong correlation between homework scores and final grades in the class.

-**Keep up with lectures!** Discussion sections, labs and homeworks all touch on portions of what we discuss in lecture.
+**Keep up with lectures!** Discussion sections, labs, and homeworks all touch on portions of what we discuss in lecture.
 Students do much better if they stay on track with the course.
 That will also help you keep the pace with your homework and study group.

 **Take part in discussion sections!** Discussion sections are not auxiliary lectures.
 They are an opportunity for interactive learning.
 The success of a discussion section depends largely on the willingness of students to participate actively in it.
 As with office hours, the better prepared you are for the discussion, the more you are likely to benefit from it.

 **Come to office hours!** We love to talk to you and do a deep dive to help you understand the material better.

-**Form study groups!** As stated above, you are encouraged to form small groups (two to four people) to work together on homeworks and on understanding the class material on a regular basis.
+**Form study groups!** You are encouraged to form small groups (two to four people) to work together on homeworks and on understanding the class material on a regular basis.
 In addition to being fun, this can save you a lot of time by generating ideas quickly and preventing you from getting hung up on some point or other.
 Of course, it is your responsibility to ensure that you contribute actively to the group; passive listening will likely not help you much.
 Also recall the caveat above, that you must write up your solutions on your own.
 We strongly advise you to spend some time on your own thinking about each problem before you meet with your study partners; this way, you will be in a position to compare ideas with your partners, and it will get you in practice for the exams.
 Make sure you work through all problems yourself, and that your final write-up is your own.
-Some groups try to split up the problems ("you do Problem 1, I'll do Problem 2, then we'll swap notes"); not only is this a punishable violation of our collaboration policies, it also ensures you will learn a lot less from this course.
+Some groups try to split up the problems ("you do Problem 1, I'll do Problem 2, then we'll swap notes"); not only is this a punishable violation of the university's collaboration policies, it also ensures you will learn a lot less from this course.

-## This is not a usual semester.
-We understand that this semester will have its unique challenges.
-We are here to support you throughout the semester, both as students and as people.
-Life happens, and we want to make sure you are still receiving a quality education despite the current state of the world. **Please communicate with us if you are experiencing extenuating circumstances and need extra support.
-We’re here for you.**